Description

 Adaptive Power | The Firestarter | Southern American | Texas

-They used the grace, the charm, the elegance as armor while building something entirely their own underneath.
+They used grace, charm, and elegance as armor while building something entirely their own underneath.

 The Woman